Godslovelee/Godslovelee/README.md

 ### Hi there, i'm Lee 👋
-Ex-grey hat hacker turned into a Freelance flutter developer,hgfjhgfjhgv i have passion for code architecture,
+Ex-grey hat hacker turned into a Freelance flutter developer, i have passion for code architecture,
 Part of the early adopters of flutter..focused on building open source projects to show the world the beauty in dart/flutter